Community Programs

 Not In My City

-YXS has partnered with #NotInMyCity, a powerful movement dedicated to ending sexual exploitation and human trafficking in Canada.
+Prince George Airport (YXS) is proud to stand with #NotInMyCity, a national movement working to end sexual exploitation and human trafficking in Canada.

 The Prince George Airport is committed to being a safe space for passengers, visitors, and employees.
 If you suspect someone is being trafficked at YXS, please notify any airport employee or call security at 250-963-2406.